SharkSnack/shiren-2/content/dungeons/5-onigashima.md

 Porky (17\~19F) tosses stones at targets within 2 tiles, even if they're outside of view.

-Nigiri Boss (19\~21F) turns Shiren into a riceball, reducing his defense to 0.
+Nigiri Boss (19\~21F) turns Shiren into an onigiri, reducing his defense to 0.

 Tiger Hurler (19\~21F) throws Shiren at monsters, onto traps, or into Monster Houses.